RPS Meal Distribution Information

-RPS is committed to ensuring students have access to meals this fall.
+RPS is committed to ensuring students have access to meals this year.
 To help families find food sites, we have created the below list, downloadable flyers, and an interactive map.

 Google Map of All School and Bus Distribution Locations